Featured image of post Setting Up a docker-mailserver

 }

-# Optional, can be useful for troubleshooting
+# Optional – may be helpful for troubleshooting

 respond "Hello DMS"